Aurecima logo

 Income records

-Keep your income records clear, up to date, and easy to review through the year.
+Keep income records clear, digital, and easy to review through the year so quarterly updates feel more manageable.

 • Record the amount for each income entry

-Keep a clear value for each sale, payment, or rent amount you need to track.
+Keep a clear amount for each sale, payment, fee, or rent entry you need to track.

-• Record the date for each income entry
+• Record the date the income was received

-Dates matter for keeping your records in order and reviewing each period properly.
+Dates help keep records in order and make each reporting period easier to review.

 • Keep self-employment and property income clearly separated where relevant

-That makes the records easier to follow if you have more than one source.
+That makes the records easier to follow if you have more than one income source.

 Expense records

-Expense records should be entered consistently so they are easier to review and finalise later.
+Expense records should be entered consistently so they are easier to review, total, and carry forward through the year.

 • Record the amount for each expense

-Keep each amount entered clearly rather than waiting until later to estimate it.
+Keep each amount entered clearly rather than relying on estimates later.

 This helps keep your records in the right order through the tax year.